A Matter of Time

 see them do so, and see them benefit from a healthy bit of

 skepticism in the end.
-All good.
+Unlike the other episodes mentioned above,

 Matt Frewer is good casting for this rather bizarre character,